 According to a survey by German press agency DPA, more than 10,000 same-sex couples got married in the first year after the law changed.
 Of these couples, 1,056 held their wedding in Cologne, which had proven to be particularly popular for same-sex weddings.
 The survey also found that more male gay marriages take place in German cities, while female couples tend to get married in smaller towns or villages.
 You can also discover the top 10 LGBT friendly countries for expats.

-The legal requirements for getting married
+The legal requirements for getting married in Germany

-To get married in Germany, you have to be at least 18 years old.
+To marry in Germany, you have to be at least 18 years old.
 If you or your partner is not German, there are a few extra things to bear in mind.
 You must have been living in the locality for at least 21 days before visiting the town hall to give your intention to marry.

 Foreigners who are not from the EU cannot usually get married in Germany on a visitor visa.
 Instead, they will need a visa that is valid for three to six months.
 If they are marrying a German citizen, they can normally obtain a residence permit.

 To begin the marriage process you need to submit an application at the local registry office (standesamt) located in the town hall (rathaus), and give notice of the impending marriage (Antrag auf Eheschlielung).